- by Carrie Shaw

 Jesus Christ: Bodily Raised From The Dead

-The resurrection of Jesus that the early Christians proclaimed – and the creeds affirm – was not symbolic or spiritual alone.
+The resurrection that the early Christians proclaimed – and the one affirmed in the ancient creeds – was not merely symbolic or spiritual.
 It was a bodily resurrection.
-Jesus did not merely live on in the hearts of his followers; he physically rose from the dead.
+Jesus didn’t just “live on” in the hearts and memories of his followers.
+He physically rose from the dead.

-The gospel accounts go out of their way to emphasise this: Jesus ate with his disciples (Luke 24:42–43), he invited Thomas to touch his wounds (John 20:27), and he was visibly recognised, even as his risen body bore marks of transformation.
+The gospel writers go to great lengths to make this clear.
+Jesus ate with his disciples after his resurrection (Luke 24:42–43).
+He invited Thomas to touch his wounds (John 20:27).
+He was seen, recognised, and spoken with -even as his risen body carried signs of transformation.

 Jesus Christ: Descended to the Dead

-Some early Christian interpretations suggest that in doing so, Jesus proclaimed his victory over sin and death even to those held in death’s grip (see 1 Peter 3:18–19).
-Others see it as an affirmation of his complete human experience, including death and burial.
+Some early Christians understood this as Jesus proclaiming his victory over sin and death – even to those already bound by death’s grip (see 1 Peter 3:18–19).
+Others viewed it as a powerful affirmation of his complete humanity.
+He didn’t just live as one of us.
+He died as one of us.

 Jesus Christ, Truly Human: Descended from David